PerceptronV/scierra/README.md

 * **GCC** (GNU Compiler Collection) must be **installed** and **added to PATH**.

-   This allows Python to access G++ through the command line.
+   This allows Python to access `g++` through the command line.
 If you're a Linux user, there's a good chance that GCC tools are already included in your distro.
 Users of other operating systems like Windows or MacOS may need to make additional installations.
 MinGW has been tested to work with Scierra on Windows.

 ### Install with PIP